zkSocialRecoveryWallet/zkSocialRecoveryWallet/README.md

 cd packages/guardian-service
 ```

-Then, follow the intructions in the [README file](/packages/guardian-service/contracts/README.md) in the `contracts` folder.
+Then, follow the intructions in the [README file](/packages/guardian-service/contracts/README.md) in the `guardian-service` folder.

 <a name="run-guardian-ui"/>